Frequently Asked Questions

 Do I need experience to start voice lessons?

 No experience is needed.
 Many of my students start with zero formal training.
 I meet you where you are and build from there.
-Whether you've never sung a note or you've been performing for years, the first step is always the same — a free discovery call where we talk about your goals.
+Whether you've never sung a note or you've been performing for years, the first step is always the same: a free discovery call where we talk about your goals.

 What ages do you teach?

 I typically work with singers and speakers ages 14 and up.
-The approach I use involves understanding how your voice works at a deeper level, and most students benefit most from that starting in their teens.
+The approach I use involves understanding how your voice works at a deeper level, and students typically benefit most from that starting in their teens.

 What is the discovery call?